starnowski/posmulten/README.md

 All application should have implemented tenant column checks.
 Not to mention if those application would be writen in different programing languages.

-Other approach is that database engine is going to handle tenant column checks.
+Another approach is that the database engine is going to handle tenant column checks.
-Of course not all database engines support such feature.
+Of course, not all database engines support such features.
 One of such database is Oracle with feature called the [Virtual private database](https://www.oracle.com/database/technologies/virtual-private-db.html).
 And also Postgres has similar feature [Row Security Policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html).